paztronomer/auxiliary_fdl/README.md

-# auxiliary_fdl
+# Auxiliary codes
-Auxiliary codes for FDL
+Help for Omar P., in its work